yujiri8/yujiri.xyz/fiction/bad_tropes.md

 ### Trauma or grief makes friends drift apart

 So there was a band of four close friends, one of them died and that made the other three want to stop being together.
-Sound like how people behave?
+Sound like how *people* work?
 Don't be ridiculous.
 Shared suffering is an extremely powerful bonding force.

 This ruined the bad ending of [Doki Doki: Salvation](/reviews/ddlc_mods/salvation), and appears in [Lost Odyssey](/reviews/lost_odyssey), where the only reason it's not catastrophic is that it's in backstory and not really important.